azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
 <p align="center">In her past life, Elise was called the Villainous Empress.
 Now she's genius surgeon Takamoto Aoi, saving as many as she can in an attempt to atone.
-She heads to Germany to perform a surgery, but the plane begins to crash!
-Will this be the end for her?</p>
+She heads to Germany to perform a surgery, but the plane begins to crash.
+Will this be the end for her.</p>
 </td>
 </tr>
 </table>